nipreps/sdcflows/docs/methods.rst

-The fieldmap variation in T, :math:`\Delta B_0 (i, j, k)`, that is necessary to obtain :math:`\Delta_\text{PE} (i, j, k)` in Eq. :math:`\eqref{eq:fieldmap-1}` can be calculated from two subsequient :abbr:`GRE (Gradient-Recalled Echo)` echoes, via eq.
+The fieldmap variation in T, :math:`\Delta B_0 (i, j, k)`, that is necessary to obtain :math:`\Delta_\text{PE} (i, j, k)` in Eq. :math:`\eqref{eq:fieldmap-1}` can be calculated from two subsequent :abbr:`GRE (Gradient-Recalled Echo)` echoes, via eq.
 (1) of [Hutton2002]_:

 .. math::